datacarpentry/semester-biology/exercises/Dplyr-databases-copy-to-database-R.md

 ---

 Dr. Undómiel has decided to focus on the change in size of a few target rodent species over the course of the experiment(1977-2002).
-She has chosen *Dipodymys spectabilis*, *Onychomys torridus*, *Perymiscus erimicus*, *Chaetodipus penicillatus*.
+She has chosen *Dipodomys spectabilis*, *Onychomys torridus*, *Peromyscus erimicus*, *Chaetodipus penicillatus*.

 Write a script that uses `dplyr` to: